thegraidenetwork/job-openings/positions/data-intern.md

 - You notice and record problems then make an effort to solve them efficiently.

 ### Competence
-- You have a proven record of solving engineering problems and tracking down issues across the stack.
 - You knows when to ask vs. when to figure it out on your own.
 - You can communicate technical ideas to non-technical team members.
 - You demonstrate an organized approach to solving problems.